MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-splunk-uf.md

 ## Create an Azure Data Explorer table

-Create a table to receive the data from Splunk Universal Forwarder, which sends data in a raw text format by default.
-In the following example, you create a table named `SplunkUFLogs` with a single column (`RawText`) and then grant the service principal access to this table.
+Create a table to receive the data from Splunk Universal Forwarder and then grant the service principal access to this table.

+In the following steps, you create a table named `SplunkUFLogs` with a single column (`RawText`).
+This is because Splunk Universal Forwarder sends data in a raw text format by default.
 The following commands can be run in the [web UI query editor](web-ui-query-overview.md#write-and-run-queries).

 1. Create a table: